27

 1

 • $\begingroup$ Traditional password schemes authenticate a client to a server.
 SRP authenticates in both directions, and is resistant to MitM and active network attacks.
 Consider a scenario where after SRP authentication, the server sends the client an encrypted payload, which is decrypted with a key derived from the client's password.
 Then this information is protected even if the server is compromised.
-This is not true for any other non-PAKE scheme. $\endgroup$ Dec 28, 2023 at 21:25
+This is not true for any other non-PAKE scheme. $\endgroup$ Commented Dec 28, 2023 at 21:25

 1